veniamin-ilmer/awesome-existing-standards/voting/approval.md

 ## Background

-[Approval Voting](https://en.wikipedia.org/wiki/Approval_voting) allows to vote for more than one person.
+[Approval Voting](https://en.wikipedia.org/wiki/Approval_voting) allows to vote for more than one candidate for an election.

 The idea is that instead of just voting for your favorite person, you'd vote for everyone you'd approve of.